practicaldsc/fa24/index.md

 ### Frequently Asked Questions

-**If I plan to take EECS 445 (Machine Learning) in the future, should I still take this course?**
+**If I plan to take, or have already taken, a dedicated machine learning course (such as EECS 445), should I still take this course?**

-Yes, for two reasons:
-1. There's a lot of content in this course that isn't covered in EECS 445 – specifically, the first half of the topics.
-Taking this course will build a diverse set of practical skills that aren't typically covered in machine learning courses, like using more sophisticated features in `pandas`, scraping data from the internet, finding patterns in text data, etc.
+Yes!
+The first half of this course introduces students to several tools and skills that aren't typically covered in other machine learning courses, like using more sophisticated features in `pandas`, scraping data from the internet, finding patterns in text data, etc. While the second half of the class does overlap a bit with more traditional machine learning courses, this course covers the content from a much more practical perspective.
+Students who have already seen machine learning will reinforce their understanding of the relevant concepts through hands-on, real-world examples (e.g. hyperparameter tuning in `sklearn`).
+Students who haven't already seen machine learning will develop an intuition for how various machine learning algorithms work, both practically and mathematically, giving them a strong foundation upon which further machine learning courses can build off of.
-1. This course will provide a gentle introduction to the theoretical ideas that EECS 445 will expand on further.
-So, in that sense, it will serve as good preparation for EECS 445.
-1. Even the topics that do overlap with EECS 445 will be covered from a very practical, programming-heavy perspective, which will complement (but not replace) what you see in EECS 445.

-**If I've already taken EECS 445 (Machine Learning), can I still take this course?**

-No. While it's true that there's a lot in this class that isn't covered in EECS 445, the second half of the class would be review for you.
-If you fall in this boat and you're still interested, you will be able to follow along with the course online – all materials (lectures, recordings, assignments) will be posted publicly here, at [practicaldsc.org](#).

 **What specific topics from linear algebra will the course use?**